 The key management personnel of the Academy comprise the Trustees (who do not receive remuneration for their role as Trustees) and the Senior Management Team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy was £496,141 (2016: £476,593).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £626,321 (2017: £496,141).